Background pattern

 • Post-traumatic stress disorder (PTSD) (in adults).

-• Anxiety disorder (in adults).
+• Panic disorder (in adults).

 • Obsessive-compulsive disorder (OCD) (in adults, and in children and adolescents aged 6-17 years).

-Do not take Sertralina Cuve 100 mg:
+Do not take Sertraline Cuve 100 mg:

-Warnings and Precautions
+Warnings and precautions

-Consult your doctor or pharmacist before starting to take this medication.
+Consult your doctor or pharmacist before starting to take this medicine.

 • If you have liver disease; your doctor may consider that you should take a lower dose of sertraline.

-• If you have manic-depressive illness (bipolar disorder), or schizophrenia.
+• If you have manic-depressive illness (bipolar disorder) or schizophrenia.
 If you have a manic episode, call your doctor immediately.

 Withdrawal symptoms

-Thoughts of suicide and worsening of your depression or anxiety
+Thoughts of suicide and worsening of your depression or anxiety disorder

-You would be more prone to having these thoughts:
+You would be more likely to have these thoughts:

 • If you have previously had thoughts of suicide or self-harm.